divine-ray/Servilia/WIP or Projects/Amida/SUIT Interfaces.md

 The first tests employed latex rubber (natural, synthetic and chlorinated), which has shown for the material to be unsuitable and too sensitive against damage and punctuation.
 Following tests employed custom-grown semisynthetic suits composed of polymerised isoprene supported by collagen, with few weak spots hardened using chitin.
 The second generation also copies the cellular behaviours of the blood-brain barrier for interfacing, instead of a hard connector.
 A study researching the viability of directly applying this insulating layer via a ”membrane printer” has been funded and is underway.
+… The next logical step would be to create a specific synthorga for this explicit purpose of acting as human-machine blood barrier.

 Even during the early prototyping phases several of these suits were stolen.
 Suspected personell is undergoing interrogation.